 How Much Time Should I Spend in the Black Hills?

-You might be wondering how much time to take out of your vacation for your stop here.
+You might be wondering how much time to take out of your vacation for your stop in the Black Hills.
 I would say a week is plenty.
-I will go over five days worth of activity in this article.
+I will go over five days' worth of activities in this article.
 The two in-between days will be needed for lighter activities, good eating, and Mt.
-Rushmore.
-I suggest that you save the Badlands for a day when you can go early for the sunrise or late for the sunset.
-Those are the only times you will truly appreciate the beauty of that area, otherwise it just looks like a wasteland.
+Rushmore (a pit stop on the way to Keystone).

 Custer State Park